bikbov/matching_be/README.md

 5. market orders
 6. stop orders
 7. iceberg orders
+8. One data structure for matching and fast orderbook?
 ```
-Currently, two data structures are used: one for fast matching, the other for fast display of the glass, think about whether it is possible to get by with one